qualityshepherd/brine/assets/posts/southern_coast.md

 1. **Shadow Walker** A robed woman sits cross legged in the sand.
 She's waiting for the sun to either come out or be at the right moment so she can shadowalk to her intended destination.
 Once the shadows are just right, she will walk into it, through a disorienting maze of darkness and out of another shadow elsewhere.
 Shadow walking is tricky; the traveler may come out feet or miles off course.
 The woman might teach PCs how it works... for a price.

 2. **Classic Traveler** A rather tall man walks with a limp next to an empty two-cart train pulled by two large oxen.
-He will introduce himself as **Malfas**.
+He will introduce himself as **Malfas** (`Tall, Observer, Awkward`).
 Malfas is an alien in human form and a few hundred years early to play basketball.
 The oxen are mechanical which only cutting them would reveal.
 Only their crazy strength would be telling that they are not real oxen.
 Their names are Jake and Jim.
 The traveler has 5 marbles that can perform what some would call miracles.
 He used one to make Jake, Jim and the cart.
 He needs one to return home.
 He's looking for work but really wants to study humans.

 3. **Mad Monk** is dressed in pink robes of an improbable shade of bright pink.
 His eyes dart with a manic glint, and he mumbles to himself incoherently.
 He's out of water and will ask the PCs if they can spare any.
 He's quite mad... he's looking for a door.
 He might remember his name is **Jaral**.

 4. **Four Leaf Clover Field** A field of ONLY four leaf clovers... finding a THREE leaf clover brings the bearer luck.

 5. **Aware Wolf** Buzzards circle overhead 100 yards off.
 The target is a goat carcass that looks to have been mostly devoured by wolves.
 A werewolf in human form sleeps soundly in a nearby thicket.
-Slender with dark curly hair and covered in blood; his name is **Zander**.
+Slender with dark curly hair and covered in blood; his name is **Zander** (`Friendly, Haunted`).
 He will try to avoid notice and pretend to be looking for a lost dog if noticed.
 Zander and his pack only pose a threat at night.
 He speaks to a dead friend...

-6. **Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud`) is fighting three armored traders; her broken spear lodged in one trader's shoulder, she now wields daggers.
+6. **Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud, Suffers No Fools`) is fighting three armored traders; her broken spear lodged in one trader's shoulder, she now wields daggers.
 Wandering hands_ were NOT part of the fare.
 The trader's wagon is smoking and will soon go up in flames.
 Within the wagon are 300s of pelts and two casks of fine wine (200s).

 ![image](/assets/images/southern_coast/southern_coast.png)

-_v0.9.72_ by brine <br>
+_v0.9.8_ by brine <br>
 [map by Watabou](https://watabou.github.io/perilous-shores/?seed=945645879&tags=perilous,woodland,difficult,coast,chaotic,highland&w=1300&h=1300&hexes=2) <br>
 [Hexcrawls Rule!](https://casadeocio.itch.io/hexcrawls-rule) if needed <br>
 For your [random needs](https://rando.brine.dev) <br>